 - Hand sanitiser will be provided so please use this on arrival and departure.

-- Our staff will be practicing safe physical distancing of at least 1 metre so we ask that if you’re visiting us you do too.
+- Our staff will be practising safe physical distancing of at least 1 metre so we ask that if you’re visiting us you do too.
 So please avoid direct contact - don’t shake hands, a greeting and a smile is all that’s needed.

 - Cough or sneeze into a flexed elbow if needed.